How to get a Police Clearance Certificate While Abroad? (Guides for Filipinos and OFWs)

 Sample of a Rolled Impression:

 You will need a sample of a rolled impression of your fingerprints.
-You need to do it in front of officer in the philippine embassy or consulate or in local police station near to you.
+You need to do it in front of officer in the Philippine embassy or consulate or in local police station near to you.

 This is a sample of the rolled impression.
 It also shows how to put it correctly.